scom-repos/scom-nft-minter/README.md

-# Scom NFT Minter Widget
+# @scom/scom-nft-minter

-The Scom NFT Minter is a widget designed to facilitate the creation and management of NFTs (Non-Fungible Tokens) on various blockchain networks.
+The `i-scom-nft-minter` is a widget designed to facilitate the creation and management of NFTs (Non-Fungible Tokens) on various blockchain networks.
 This widget supports both ERC721 and ERC1155 standards, allowing users to mint, manage, and interact with NFTs seamlessly.

 ## Features